 Signatures tell a viewer a lot about the authenticity and dating of a print.
 The very earliest prints did not have signatures at all, although by the late fifteenth century many artists indicated their authorship of a print by incorporating a signature or monogram into the matrix design.
 This kind of composition is called “signed in the plate” or a “plate signature.”
 While some prints were pencil signed as early as the late eighteenth century, the practice of signing one's work in pencil or ink did not really become common practice until the 1880s.
 Today, it is customary for original prints to be signed.
 When a print is described simply as “signed” it should mean that it is signed in pencil, ink or crayon.
 A plate signature or a stamped signature should be described as such.

-Often an artist will work on a composition to a certain point, and stop to print an impression of it.
+Often an artist will work on a composition to a certain point and then stop to print an impression of it to consider how it will look in its final appearance.
+Plates are composed in reverse making states an essential step in creating a final image.
 This single stage in the evolution of this image is called a state.
 Each time the composition is changed a new state of the print is created.
 These changes can range from the addition of a plate signature to drastic alterations in the composition.
-Today artist’s will frequently choose to edition a state before moving on with the composition.
+Today artist’s may choose to edition a state before moving on with the composition.

 An impression pulled before the edition in order to see what the print looks like at that stage of development, after which the artist may go back to the matrix and make adjustments.
 There can be any number of trial proofs, depending upon how a particular artist works, but it is usually a small amount and each one usually differs from the others.
 In French, a trial proof is called an epreuve d'essai, in German, Probedruck.